ncatlab/nlab-content/pages/6/4/8/0/846/content.md

 (please augment this?)

-The join operatoin was studied by P. J. Ehlers, in his thesis
+The join operation was studied by P. J. Ehlers, in his thesis

 * _Algebraic Homotopy in Simplicially Enriched Groupoids_, 1993,
 University of Wales Bangor, (see also the reference below and the Menagerie notes available from [[Tim Porter]]'s homepage.),

 but was there ascribed to [[Jack Duskin]] and [[Don van Osdol]] in some unpublished notes.
-The main ideas were derived there from earlier work by [[Bill Lawvere]].
+The main ideas were derived there from earlier work of [[Bill Lawvere]].

-A useful reference is
+A useful published reference is

 * P. J. Ehlers and [[Tim Porter]], _Joins for (Augmented) Simplicial Sets_,  Jour.
 Pure Applied Algebra, 145 (2000) 37-44
 ([arXiv](http://arxiv.org/abs/math.CT/9904039)) .